domonda/go-sqldb/README.md

 ### Using the context

-Saving a context in a struct is an antipattern in Go but it turns out that it allows very nice call chaining pattern.
+Saving a context in a struct is an antipattern in Go but it turns out that it allows neat call chaining pattern.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), time.Second*30)